-Can I still live in the Westpointe Apartment Complex?
+Is PTC still providing student housing in the Westpointe Apartment Complex?

-PTC is ending its lease with Westpointe.
-Housing will be available at other locations for all former-Westpointe residents.
-Students interested in living in the Westpointe complex may terminate their PTC Housing Agreements without penalty charges and apply to lease directly with Westpointe or other landlord.
+PTC has ended its lease with Westpointe.
+All housing students will reside in on-campus student housing or other leased properties.
+Students interested in living in the Westpointe complex may apply to lease directly with Westpointe or other landlord.

 Can I still live in Hawthorne?

 At this time, we plan to continue using Hawthorne for school-sponsored housing although we’re leasing fewer apartments in light of COVID-19’s impact on housing demand and safe occupancy numbers.
 Students may choose to terminate their PTC Housing Agreements without penalty charges and apply to lease directly with Hawthorne or other landlord.

 When I move back on campus, will I have the same apartment and roommate(s) as I did prior to the start of the pandemic?

 I’m a housing student but I’m being asked to commute.
 Do I have to?